flackdl/cwwed/README.md

 See [docs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/deploy-container-insights-EKS.html).

 Attach the *CloudWatchAgentServerPolicy* policy to all node's IAM roles.
-There should be a *nodes* and a *masters* role.
+There should be a *nodes* and *masters* role.

 Find their IAM roles: